abhinandan-0401/VectorVaultAI/README.md

 - 📑 **PDF Processing**: Upload and process PDF files up to 100MB with automatic chunking
 - 🤖 **VaultGPT**: AI-powered chat interface that uses RAG to answer questions based on your documents
 - 🧠 **OpenAI Integration**: Leverages text-embedding-3-small for embeddings and GPT-4o for RAG
+- 🗄️ **MongoDB Atlas**: Vector database with semantic search capabilities for document storage and retrieval
-- 💾 **Persistent Storage**: Google Cloud Storage for vector indices, metadata, and PDF files
+- 💾 **Persistent Storage**: Google Cloud Storage for document files and PDF storage
 - 🌐 **REST API**: Simple HTTP endpoints for integration
 - 🖥️ **Streamlit UI**: User-friendly interface with dark mode support
 - 🐳 **Docker Ready**: Containerized deployment for both development and production